-David is the founding Director of The Retreat at Pacifica, a depth psychologically-oriented retreat center on the campus of Pacifica Graduate Institute, Santa Barbara, CA. David also teaches in the Mythological Studies MA/PhD program at Pacifica.
-His academic interests focus on the hermeneutic intersections of depth psychology and Religious Studies, particularly in the areas of psychoanalysis, Jungian psychology and comparative mysticism.
-His EWP dissertation was entitled, Alchemical Hermeneutics: Re-Visioning the Yoga Sūtras, Dark Night, and Heart Center in the Upaniṣads and Eastern Christian Prayer through a Jungian Lens (2015).
+David Odorisiois, PhD 2015, is the founding director of the Retreat at Pacifica, a depth psychology-oriented retreat center on the campus of Pacifica Graduate Institute in Santa Barbara, CA. David also teaches in the mythological studies MA/PhD program at Pacifica.
+His academic interests focus on the hermeneutic intersections of depth psychology and religious studies, particularly in the areas of psychoanalysis, Jungian psychology, and comparative mysticism.
+His dissertation was titled "Alchemical Hermeneutics: Re-Visioning the Yoga Sūtras, Dark Night, and Heart Center in the Upaniṣads and Eastern Christian Prayer through a Jungian Lens."
 David has published in the Journal of Transpersonal Psychology, Quadrant, Philosophy East and West, and the International Journal of Transpersonal Studies, among others.
-Visit him at: www.ahomeforsoul.com; retreat.pacifica.edu

 "Welcoming the Shadow as Guest and Self: Archetypal Approaches to Healing in Jung's Red Book."
-Quadrant: The Journal of the C. G. Jung Foundation.
-46. 2015.
+Quadrant: The Journal of the C. G. Jung Foundation 46 (2015).

 "Of Gods and Stones: Alchemy, Jung, and The Dark Night of St. John of the Cross."
 Journal of Transpersonal Psychology 47: no. 1 (2015).

 "Patanjali's Yoga Sūtras and the Alchemical Process of Individuation."
 Philosophy East and West 65: no. 3 (July 2015).